5 Myths About Low Back Pain

 - An MRI is a picture of a moment in time and may not reflect the low back’s current status.

 - Studies show that when people see MRI issues, they tend to be afraid to move and perform daily activities, even if they are minor.
 This can lead to other problems.

 Low back pain happens.
 It does not have to ruin your life.
 Know the 5 myths of back pain and know the facts.

-If you have Low back pain, the Jacksonville Orthopedic Institute can help!
+If you have low back pain, the Jacksonville Orthopedic Institute can help!
 JOI has physical therapists, physicians, and orthopedic surgeons who specialize in treating low back pain.
 From minor issues to severe, JOI has the answer for you.
 To schedule appointments for JOI Rehab, please call 904-858-7045.

 - Lower Back Anatomy and Low Back Pain

 - Solving Low Back Pain with Sports Medicine

 JOI Physicians are currently offering ASAP fracture and injury care.
 To schedule an appointment, call 904-JOI-2000, schedule online or click the link below.